EnneaLink/ennealink-fe/README.md

 * User can see how their type interacts with their friends’ types.

-* Edit can edit their username and types.
+* User can edit their username and types.

 ## Technologies Used